The Best Waterproof Jewelry an Olympic Swimmer Swears By

 • Stainless Steel

-Oliveira calls stainless steel, an iron, carbon, magnesium, and chromium alloy, "a highly durable metal loved for being corrosion-resistant."
-However, you'll want to pay a close eye to the grade of stainless steel because this is where you might run into some rust: lower grades are more likely to tarnish; higher ones—look for 316 and 304, for instance—won't.
-"In [Hey Harper's] case, our jewelry is coated with a ten times stronger coating process than the usual gold plating.
-This process is called PVD, Physical Vapor Deposition, and is the most modern coating process available in the market, increasing the lifespan of our jewelry by making it waterproof," the CEO explains.
+Hey Harper's Oliveira calls stainless steel—an iron, carbon, magnesium, and chromium alloy—"a highly durable metal loved for being corrosion-resistant."
+You'll want to pay close attention to the grade of stainless steel because this is where you might run into some rust: lower grades are more likely to tarnish, but higher ones, like 304 and 316—won't.
+Oliveira urges you to look for pieces treated in a process called physical vapor deposition—PVD, for short—which coats the stainless steel in a thin layer of metal 10 times stronger than standard and regular gold plating. "[PVD] increases the lifespan of stainless steel jewelry by making it waterproof," the CEO explains.

 • The 'Um's: Platinum, Palladium, Titanium, and Aluminum

-Lastly, any jewelry made from the four noble metals ending in "um"—platinum, palladium, titanium, and aluminum—won't react to water and is corrosion-resistant, therefore ensuring it holds onto its shine throughout it all.
-"You can live your everyday life and not worry about taking off your jewelry when showering, working out, or taking a dip in the ocean—the pieces won’t tarnish," describes Oliveira of jewelry made from the strong and sturdy metals.
+Lastly, jewelry made from the four noble metals ending in "um"—platinum, palladium, titanium, and aluminum—won't react to water and is corrosion-resistant.
+"You can live your everyday life and not worry about taking off your jewelry when showering, working out, or taking a dip in the ocean—the pieces won’t tarnish," says Oliveira.

 What to Keep in Mind